ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Narrative                          ``T was greater than 98.6``
 =================================  ==========================================================

+These are just a few of the many different variants that the value extractor supports.
 In general, the amount of whitespace between query and value is arbitrary.

 Result Filters